-WVFMA is fortunate to have a very active 11-member Board of Directors, of which nearly all the members are representatives of local farmers markets.
-If you are interested in contacting them, you can do so through firstname.lastname@example.org or email@example.com
+WVFMA is fortunate to have a very active 11-member Board of Directors, of which several are representatives of local farmers markets.
+If you are interested in contacting them, you can do so through email@example.com

 Fiona was born in California and grew up a beach girl.
 She had no interest in local foods, agriculture, or seasonal eating (everything is always in season in CA!).
 Fiona graduated from Humboldt State University with a degree in Natural Resources and has always loved the outdoors, nature, camping, and hiking.
 She worked all over the west for the National Park Service, the USDA Forest Service, the Bureau of Land Management, and California State Parks.

-Fiona maintains a flock of ~50 laying hens, a decent sized garden and seven cats.
+Fiona maintains a flock of approximately 50 laying hens, a garden and seven cats.
 In addition to being at market, she can be found in the garden cursing at the honeysuckle, declaring death to the chickweed with her flame weeder and waging war on the groundhogs that insist on chewing holes in her fence.